Savannah Protest Movement: Desegregation agreement reached

-Martin Luther King Jr. lauded Savannah's desegregation in a 1964 speech in the city.
+Martin Luther King Jr. (pictured 1964) lauded Savannah's desegregation.

 Following the rioting, several white business owners in the city intervened on behalf of the protestors and helped to secure his release from jail.
 Additionally, many businesspeople in the city agreed to negotiate an end to the protests.
 By this point, the protests had led to a 30 percent total decline in trade in the city.
 A group of 100 city businessmen, assembled by Mayor Maclean, met and created a plan that would see the desegregation of the city's remaining public and private facilities in exchange for a 60-day suspension of protesting.
 In addition, the city government would fully rescind all remaining segregation ordinances.
 This agreement was implemented in August, prompting the NAACP to call off a planned Christmas boycott.
 On October 1, this desegregation came into effect, affecting, among other institutions, all of the city's bowling alleys, hotels, motels, movie theaters, and swimming pools.
 The desegregation was so thorough that, during an address given on New Year's Day 1964 at the city's Municipal Auditorium, King praised Savannah as "the most desegregated city south of the Mason–Dixon line".